brianchap/Faster-R_CNN-Implementation-of-Video-Segmentation-with-Kinematic-Prediction/README.md

 # Faster-R_CNN-Implementation-of-Video-Segmentation-with-PyTorch-1.0

-Ensure that your system has PyTorch and Python are already installed.
+Ensure that your system has PyTorch and Python already installed.

 Execute pip install -r requirements.txt